DavidAbram/do-ssl/README.md

 5. Service should now be running once a day (on a random time) on the master server.
 Verify this by running ``journalctl -u renew``.

-N.B.
 When a certificate is renewed, it will be uploaded to appropriate servers using the same mechanism as when originally issued.